 The mother or the father of the child may have to pay child support per Ohio law.
 Ohio Revised Code Section 3119 covers the administration of child support.
-Nowhere in the statute does it say that the father or the mother should always have to pay support—the calculation and administration is based solely on numerical factors, unless there is exceptional circumstances which require deviation from the general calculation.
+Nowhere in the statute does it say that the father or the mother should always have to pay support—the calculation and administration are based solely on numerical factors unless there are exceptional circumstances that require deviation from the general calculation.

 In fact, Ohio law uses raw gross income comparison of the parents to calculate which parent pays the other and how much.
-Certain other factors can consider other than the raw numbers, such as a requirement for cash medical assistance of one party or excessive expense of travel for parenting time exchanges.
-There can also be a “deviation” from the general child support calculation table, should there be one of three conditions present, such as “change in circumstance.”
+Other factors can be considered other than the raw numbers, such as a requirement for cash medical assistance of one party or excessive travel expenses for parenting time exchanges.
+There can also be a “deviation” from the general child support calculation table should there be one of three conditions present, such as “change in circumstance.”

-Our family law attorneys at Slater & Zurz LLP know the law, and they will listen to you and answer your questions, helping you all the way through the process.
-Please contact us today for a free consultation.
+Our child support lawyers at Slater & Zurz know the law and will listen to you and answer your questions, helping you through the process.
+Don’t hesitate to contact us today for a free consultation.